deanebarker/object-translator/README.md

 # Object Translator

-This is a library for converting one C# object into another object using a simple domain-specific language.
+This is a library for converting one C# object into another object using a simple domain-specific language (DSL).
 It's is designed to be used prior to serlization, so that a new objects can be created that will result in desired serialization.

-Assume a **Source** object and a **Target** object.
-The library will ready in the specification, apply it to the Source, and output the Target.
-It's then assumed that the target will be serialized by some other process.
+* **Source:** The object you have
+* **Specification:** A set of instructions that explains how to convert Source into Target
+* **Target:** The object you want (most likely because you want serialize it in a specific format)

+So the specification is simple DSL that tells C# how to turn Source into Target.
+Most of the documentation below explains how to write this DSL.

 ## Usage

-The C# is pretty simple:
+The C# is trivial:

 ```
 var spec = [read in a string, explained below...]